miikanissi/miikanissi.com/content/posts/setting-local-odoo-server.md

 nano /opt/odoo/16/conf/Dockerfile
 ```

-In this file, you would install any additional external dependencies required by your
+In this file, you can install any additional external dependencies required by your
 custom Odoo modules.
 The following is a great basic template to use for your first
 Dockerfile: